Virtus Bologna: 2023–2025: Shengelia's dominance and the 17th title

+2025–present: A new beginning with Edwards

+Significant changes took place in the following weeks: Belinelli announced his retirement, becoming club's brand ambassador, while Shengelia and Cordinier departed the club after four successful seasons, bringing an end to the core group that had led the club to the 2022 EuroCup triumph and the 2025 national championship.
+The club then signed the two guards Carsen Edwards and Luca Vildoza, key players around whom it built the new team, also bringing in forwards like Saliou Niang, Derrick Alston Jr. and Karim Jallow, and the center Alen Smailagić.
+Moreover, in June, Zanetti bought back Carlo Gherardi's shares, regaining full ownership of the club.

 Logos

 Arena

 Since its foundation, Virtus Bologna has changed several home arenas.
 Each of them was more than just a basketball court, rather a real "house" of the Black V, marking, in the period when they were used, a different era of the long club's history:

-In 2019, the club has closed a deal to build a new arena with 12,000 seating capacity in the Fiera District, not far away from the temporary Virtus Segafredo Arena.
+In 2023, the club officially presented the project for a new arena with 10,500 seating capacity in the Fiera District, next to the temporary Virtus Arena, which will be ready in 2026.